snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 linear scaling on MP computers.
-Types (a) and (b) are classified as algorithmic coarse-grained parallelism, type (c) is function evaluation coarse-grained parallelism, and type (d) is function evaluation fine-grained parallelism (see
+Types (a) and (b) are classified as algorithmic coarse-grained parallelism, type (c) is function evaluation coarse-grained parallelism, and type (d) is function evaluation fine-grained parallelism (see :ref:`Categorization of parallelism <parallel:overview:cat>`).
-Section `1.1.1 <#parallel:overview:cat>`__).
-Algorithmic fine-grained
-parallelism is not currently supported in Dakota, although this picture is rapidly evolving.
+Algorithmic fine-grained parallelism is not currently supported in Dakota, although this picture is rapidly evolving.

 ..
    TODO: